 The trekking cost doesn’t include any personal expense or charge for the services made upon request.
 Please check the packages for the price and find the amenities/services offered.

-To book the Everest Base Camp Trek, simply contact Gateway Adventure Treks and Expedition via our website or customer service for availability and detailed information.
+To book the Everest Base Camp Trek – Premium Himalayan Experience with Local Experts, simply contact Gateway Adventure Treks and Expedition via our website or customer service for availability and detailed information.
 A 10% deposit is required at the time of booking to secure your spot, with the remaining balance due before the tour starts.
 Payments can be made through secure methods such as bank transfer, credit card, or online platforms.
 For cancellations or changes, Gateway Adventure Treks and Expedition provides clear guidelines, with partial refunds available depending on the timing.
 Be sure to review the booking terms and conditions to ensure a smooth process.

 Though we recommend booking in advance to secure your spot on the tour, Gateway Adventure Treks and Expeditions accepts the last- minute bookings.
 For these bookings, full payment (100% of the tour price) is required at least 24 hours prior to departure.
 Please note that while we strive to offer flexibility, we cannot be responsible for any delays or unforeseen issues such as weather conditions or unavailable accommodations.